 Dairy – Whole milk, plain yogurt with fresh berries

 In today’s fast-paced world, recovery can often be the most difficult component to get in place.
-Do the following and your body will have the opportunity to process all of the lifting and eating into the muscles you desire.
+Do the following and your body will have the opportunity to process all of the lifting and eating into the muscles you want.

 - No more circuits: I love high intensity “Oh, shit I’m gonna puke” circuit training.
-But it will be counter productive if you’re trying to pack on the muscle.
-You have to be stingy with your calories: save ‘em for the heavy lifting and revisit the circuits when you’re ready to get lean.
+But it will be bad if you’re trying to pack on the muscle.
+You have to be stingy with your calories: save ’em for the heavy lifting and revisit the circuits when you’re ready to get lean.